 If you’re losing your hair, it’s quite possible that you may have looked at yourself in the mirror and asked, “How did I get to this point?”
 Hair loss is something that happens slowly and progressively.
 You see the results in front of you, but you may be wondering whether your progression is normal and how and why people lose their hair in the first place.
 At RHRLI, we make it a point to spend time with our patients so they understand their hair loss and treatment and we also have the best permanent solution available.
 We want to tell you about this solution and about the evolution of your hair loss.

 A Permanent Solution to Hair Loss at RHRLI

 Our patients immediately experience the RHRLI Edge.
-Our board certified surgeon, Baiju Gohil, MD, consults with all of our patients interested in our revolutionary treatment called the ARTAS® System.
-ARTAS® is a follicular unit extraction hair transplant (FUE) procedure which uses robotic technology to search for healthy donor hairs and transfers them to where they’re needed.
+Our board-certified surgeon, Baiju Gohil, MD, consults with all of our patients interested in our revolutionary treatment called the ARTAS® System.
+ARTAS® is a Follicular Unit Excision hair transplant (FUE) procedure that uses robotic technology to search for healthy donor hairs and transfers them to where they’re needed.
 Unlike follicular unit transplantation (FUT) procedures which involve scalpels and sutures, ARTAS® is minimally invasive.
 Most of our patients report little to no pain following the procedure.
 Robotic Hair Restoration of Long Island can address your evolving hair loss.